glori4n/php-raw-mailer/README.md

 # php-login-system-crud
 This snippet was made by Glori4n(https://glori4n.com) as an exercise.

-A simple mailer that is able to send emails.
+A raw simple mailer that is able to send emails.